damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

 1. Choosing “Amend existing subscription for billing account”, will allow sales rep to perform amendment to an existing subscription.(Upgrades)
 1. Clicking on the this radio button will list all subscriptions that are tied to the customer
 1. Click to choose the subscription for performing an Amendment and hit on Next button

+##### Cancel existing subscription for the billing account
+1. This process is used to cancel an existing subscription
+1. Choosing “Canel existing subscription for billing account”,
+1. Clicking on the this radio button will list all subscriptions that are tied to the customer
+1. Click the subscription for performing a cancellation and hit on Next button
+1. Select cancellation date and click Next Button.

 #### Zuora Supporting 4 types of Amendments –
 1. Terms and Conditions amendment – The sales rep will be able to change the terms and conditions of an existing subscription;